 The liver is the largest organ in the body.
 Consisting of several lobes, the liver is found under the ribs on the right side of the body and is important in removing harmful material from the blood, making enzymes and bile that help digest food, and converting food into substances needed for life and growth.
 The liver is the only organ in the body that is able to regenerate or completely repair damage with new cells.
-However, long-term complications can occur when regeneration is either incomplete or prevented by progressive development of scar tissue.
-Once scar tissue has developed it is very difficult to reverse the process.
+However, long-term complications can occur when regeneration is either incomplete or is prevented by progressive development of scar tissue.
+Once scar tissue has developed, it is very difficult to reverse the process.
 Severe scarring is known as cirrhosis and indicates late-stage liver disease that is often followed by complications.

 Hepatitis is an inflammation of the liver caused by a virus, drugs or other factors.
 There are six known kinds of viral hepatitis: A, B, C, D, E and G. Hepatitis B and C have the greatest potential for long-term liver damage.
 There is a vaccine for the prevention of hepatitis A and B, but not for hepatitis C.

 There are 1.2 million people in the United States with hepatitis B. The virus is responsible for 5,000 deaths annually.
 One out of every 250 people is a carrier of hepatitis B and can pass it on to others - through contact with blood or body fluids - often unknowingly.

 More than four million people (1.9 percent of the population) have been exposed to hepatitis C and most do not know that they are infected.
 The virus is spread through infected human blood and blood products.

 Every year, approximately 10,000 people die from complications of chronic liver disease related to hepatitis C. The estimated medical and work loss cost per year from viral hepatitis is greater than $500 million.